 The first noticeable symptom is intense scratching.
 An animal with mange will scratch so much that it will cause bleeding and open wounds.
 This itchiness is an allergic reaction to the mites causing the mange.
 These mites burrow into the animal’s skin and lay their eggs at the end of the burrow.
 The result is a lot of little tunnels with eggs and feces, along with mites moving around on the skin and in the tunnels.
 Once the body recognizes what is happening, it will launch an allergic reaction to eradicate the mites.

 The following symptom will be a skin rash.
 The irritation from the mites, along with the constant scratching by your pet, will cause the skin to turn red.
 This symptom may be a little harder to see, but if you look in the area where your pet is scratching the most, you should be able to see the rash.
 Typically, pet mange starts in regions with dry, wrinkly skin, such as the elbows and behind the ears.
-You can also sometimes find it at the base of the tail, underbelly, or the inside of the back legs.
+You can also sometimes find it at the base of the tail, underbelly, or inside the back legs.

 Once your pet has itched so much that it has broken the skin, these wounds will begin to scab over.
 This will cause crusty lesions in the affected area.
 By this time, your pet may also start to lose hair.
 This is partially due to the mites and partially due to the intense scratching.
 This hair loss, also known as alopecia, will start at the location of the mite infestation and begin to spread as the mites spread.
 Because the mites are so contagious, they can be distributed by touching one area and then touching another area of the pet.